 The refrigerant in your unit is responsible for absorbing heat from the environment.
 It runs through the coils and the compressor.
 Your air conditioner won’t work efficiently and short cycle, if it lacks refrigerant.
 You may ask your technician to detect if your unit has the correct amount of refrigerant in it.
 If not, it only needs a recharge.

 A more complex problem you might have is a refrigerant leak.
 Sensors within your air conditioner will turn it off if it detects a leak.
-This will also cause your unit to have a low refrigerant level.
+It will cause to have a low refrigerant level.
 It is better to call your HVAC contractor for help.

-Short cycling is a sign of trouble in your air conditioner, but it will vary from easily fixable to more serious ones.
+Short cycling is a sign of trouble in your air conditioner.
 Make sure to contact a professional for help if it is getting out of hand.